orkunkn/SDP-Project/README.md

 from sb3-contrib library which provides the PPO algorithm with an option to mask the action space.

-The idea is determining the thin ideas in the graph using several conditions and removing the thin levels until a point.
+The idea is to determine the thin levels in the graph using several conditions and removing them by shifting their nodes to other levels.
+This will result in reducing the critical path of the graph as well as in increasing the parallelism of the levels.

 Environment.py creates a custom environment for a graph conversion of the matrix and taking actions such as moving a node by the agent.